sebranly/video-game-tester/README.md

 The game should bring more and more concepts as the player progresses.
 There are a lot of ways to achieve that, some of them are:
 - introduce new enemies
-- introduce new visual themes
+- introduce new visual themes (this is really easy to implement with a tileset, yet it completely changes the way the player perceives the game)
 - increase the difficulty
 - introduce new power-ups
+- introduce an endless mode that relies on [procedural generation](https://en.wikipedia.org/wiki/Procedural_generation) to offer an infinity of new levels
+- promote retention by having scoring systems so that the player wants to improve their own score

 #### Level Editor